Clumber Park walk

 On leaving the car park follow the signs for the shop and restaurant.

 Can you spot the housemartin nests beneath the eaves of the former stables?
 In late summer this area is a hive of activity as they gather for their winter migration.
 Head through the yew hedge to the mansion site, where flagstones mark its outline.
-Discover what happened to the mansion in The Clumber Story.

 Follow a path to the chapel, bearing right at the junction immediately after.